Molecular orbital theory: Relationship with magnetism

+Magnetic properties such as these may be characterized experimentally to confirm the predictions of molecular orbital theory.
 Magnetic susceptibility measures the force experienced by a substance in a magnetic field.
-When we compare the weight of a sample to the weight measured in a magnetic field, paramagnetic samples that are attracted to the magnet will appear heavier because of the force exerted by the magnetic field.
-We can calculate the number of unpaired electrons based on the increase in weight.
+When the weight of a sample is compared to the weight measured in a magnetic field, paramagnetic samples that are attracted to the magnet will appear heavier because of the force exerted by the magnetic field.
+It is possible, then, to calculate the number of unpaired electrons based on the increase in weight.